“How do you want your eggs?”

 8. Over Hard

 And over hard is the final step.
 Over hard is fried, flipped, and fried again – usually with the yolk broken – until both the white and the yolk are completely cooked.
 Just tap the edge of your spatula into the yolk or poke it with a fork before turning it over.
-Be careful not to dribble the yolk when flipping.
+Over hard eggs are perfect for breakfast sandwiches, if you don’t want a messy, drippy yolk.

 Poaching ties with soft scrambled as my favorite preparation.
 It’s like boiling but without the shell, or like over medium that skips contact with the pan.
 These means you’re avoiding any hard edges.
 The white is cooked through and the yolk is warm and runny.
 Just imagine it mixing with a bright hollandaise on an eggs benedict.